LaravelDaily/course-react-parking/docs/Lesson 17 - Order new parking page.md

 </select>
 ```

-It has the same `value` property like the `<input>` field to represent current state of `vehicle_id`. `onChange` handler will update the corresponding state variable when we choose the particular `<option>`.
+It has the same `value` property as the `<input>` field to represent the current state of `vehicle_id`. `onChange` handler will update the corresponding state variable when we choose the particular `<option>`.

 To display all options with vehicles available we iterate them using `vehicles.length > 0 && vehicles.map()` as we did in the vehicles index view.
-When using array method `map` we always need to define the `key` property with unique value to let JSX keep track of nodes.
+When using the array method `map` we always need to define the `key` property with a unique value to let JSX keep track of nodes.

 When we load the form none of our options will be selected by default and the default attribute `selected` doesn't work there.

-Initially `vehicle_id` and `zone_id` have undefined value, but we do not know what ids are available, so in order to do that we need to update `vehicle_id` and `zone_id` after we fetch the lists of `vehicles` and `zones`.
-This is done by using `useEffect` hook, `vehicles` are added to dependencies list, so when value changes it calls `setVehicleId` with the id from the first element.
-Same applies for `zones`.
+Initially `vehicle_id` and `zone_id` have an undefined value, but we do not know what ids are available, so in order to do that we need to update `vehicle_id` and `zone_id` after we fetch the lists of `vehicles` and `zones`.
+This is done by using the `useEffect` hook, `vehicles` are added to the dependencies list, so when the value changes it calls `setVehicleId` with the id from the first element.
+The same applies to `zones`.

 ```jsx
 useEffect(() => setVehicleId(vehicles[0]?.id), [vehicles])